 The Foundry Gallery are pleased to announce a new exhibition by the artists Rosalind Davis and Justin Hibbs.

-Davis and Hibbs bring together different aspects of their artists’ practice into direct dialogue with one another, creating collaborative transformative and experiential installations made up of modular parts; steel frames and mirrored elements that reflect both one another and reconfigure the surrounding space, acting as an endlessly changing composing device as the viewer navigates the work.
-Disorientating and mesmerising the observer showing “how space can be both clearly and deceivingly bordered, walled, outlined and mirrored.
+Davis and Hibbs’ collaboration brings together different aspects of their respective practices to create transformative and experiential installations.
+The works are constructed site specifically, using modular elements such as steel frameworks and mirrored sculptures that both reflect and reconfigure the space, acting as an endlessly changing compositional device as the viewer navigates the work.
+Creating both a disorientating and mesmerising effect, the work investigates “how space can be both clearly and deceivingly bordered, walled, outlined and mirrored.
 Their resulting work highlights possibilities, pathways and dead ends as short-lived arrangements which, despite their calculated appearance, are actually subjective compositions, susceptible to constant re-assembly.”
 Jillian Knipe, Wall Street International.

 The title of the exhibition alludes to the question of vanishing points within the work; are they illusory as in a reflection or are they physically real?
 It also relates to the formal language of architecture and linear perspective in drawing, which have long used geometrical methods such as the vanishing point to represent three-dimensional space onto a two-dimensional surface.